-The AEF received notices from Dian Graves Owen Foundation and Shelton Family Foundation for grants over the next five years to expand and duplicate the COOL program.
-The AEF will use the funds, in conjunction with other high schools in the district, to hire more college advisors, take more college tours, reach students in the middle schools with information about opportunities for attending college and provide summer camps for students.
-As of July 31, 2015, the AEF has contributions receivable of \$150,000 outstanding.
+The AEF had received notices from Dian Graves Owen Foundation and Shelton Family Foundation for grants to expand and duplicate the COOL program and from other donors to support its operation.
+As of July 31, 2016 and 2015, the AEF has contributions receivable of \$3,250 and \$150,000 outstanding, respectively.
+This series of contributions was completed in 2016.